mhajder/openstreetmap-tile-server-carto/README.md

 Tiles that have already been rendered will be stored in `/var/lib/mod_tile`.
 To make sure that this data survives container restarts, you should create another volume for it:

 ```
-docker volume create openstreetmap-rendered-tiles
+docker volume create openstreetmap-carto-rendered-tiles
 docker run \
     -p 8080:80 \
-    -v openstreetmap-data:/var/lib/postgresql/12/main \
+    -v openstreetmap-carto-data:/var/lib/postgresql/12/main \
-    -v openstreetmap-rendered-tiles:/var/lib/mod_tile \
+    -v openstreetmap-carto-rendered-tiles:/var/lib/mod_tile \
     -d mhajder/openstreetmap-tile-server-carto \
     run
 ```

-**If you do this, then make sure to also run the import with the `openstreetmap-rendered-tiles` volume to make sure that caching works properly across updates!**
+**If you do this, then make sure to also run the import with the `openstreetmap-carto-rendered-tiles` volume to make sure that caching works properly across updates!**

 ### Enabling automatic updating (optional)